LaFosseAcademy/rlam/session_notes.md

       - It is written in **Python**
       - Some **libraries** are `imported` at the top of the cell.
 A **library** is a collection of code that can make everyday tasks more efficient
       - Explain that, later on, we're going to be using a library called `Matplotlib` to help us do some visualisations
+      - **Explain** that we're also going to use the `Pandas` library that's there
+      - Pandas is a Python library used for working with data sets.
+It has functions for analysing, cleaning, exploring, and manipulating data
       - Transfer your attention to **line 7** which intoduces **Snowpark**
       - Explain that **Snowpark** is a developer framework provided by Snowflake, enabling users to write data pipelines, data transformations, and other complex operations in Python, Java, or Scala directly within Snowflake
       - So `Cell 1` is setting things up so that we can use **Python** within this session